By: Kathryn Gombos on September 1st, 2025

 When developing executive compensation packages, many agree that pay for performance is the best approach, ensuring alignment between pay practices and an organization’s long-term goals.

-While the approach to executive level pay and employee pay is different, the heavy lift comes in the first year of taking an active role in determining the market rate, given the effort in establishing a peer group and identifying benchmarks.
+While the approach to executive-level pay and employee pay is different, the heavy lift comes in the first year of taking an active role in determining the market rate, given the effort in establishing a peer group and identifying benchmarks.
 Once that is complete, the effort is maintenance rather than building from scratch.

 To stay competitive and ensure pay continues to align with the organization’s philosophy, it is important to continue monitoring the market.
-Helios recommends market data be reviewed on an annual basis.
-This review allows the organization to adjust their compensation strategy to reflect trends occurring in the market, and then translate that to better position compensation practices.
+Helios recommends that market data be reviewed on an annual basis.
+This review allows the organization to adjust its compensation strategy to reflect trends occurring in the market, and then translate that to better position compensation practices.